enthought/mayavi/docs/source/mayavi/application.rst

     This section primarily concerns using the ``mayavi2`` application.
-    Some of the things mentioned here also apply when mayavi is scripted.
+    Some of the things mentioned here also apply when Mayavi is scripted.
     We recommend that new users read this chapter to get a better knowledge of the interactive use of the library.